Sheree North: 20th Century-Fox

-In an attempt to promote North, Fox studio executives lobbied to cast her in films surrounded with popular stars.
+In an attempt to promote North, Fox studio executives lobbied to cast her in films with popular stars.
 The studio had campaigned to cast her in a film with comedian Tom Ewell, hoping to repeat the success he had with Monroe in The Seven Year Itch (1955).
 Soon thereafter, the studio assigned North and Ewell to appear together in the romantic comedy The Lieutenant Wore Skirts, plotting the story of an army lieutenant whose husband tries to get her discharged.
 To promote the film, North posed for several publicity shots showing her legs.
 When the majority of the shots were released, only her legs appeared, with the tagline "Believe it or not, these legs belong to an army lieutenant."
-The film premiered with much fanfare in January 1956, and became a box-office success, grossing over $4 million in the United States.
+The film premiered with much fanfare in January 1956 and became a box-office success, grossing over $4 million in the United States.

 North's follow-up was The Best Things in Life Are Free (1956), a lavish musical in which her singing voice was dubbed by Eileen Wilson.
 She received fourth billing under Gordon MacRae, Dan Dailey, and Ernest Borgnine.
 It was an attempt by the studio to broaden North's audience appeal, and while it earned favorable reviews from critics, it did not become the success for which Fox had hoped.
-In 1956, Fox signed another blonde bombshell in the person of Broadway actress Jayne Mansfield to a contract, and began promoting her instead of North.
+In 1956, Fox signed another blonde bombshell in the person of Broadway actress Jayne Mansfield to a contract and began promoting her instead of North.
 Although Fox gradually lost interest in North, the studio continued to offer her a string of films.
 She was offered the lead role in a film called The Girl Upstairs, in which she would have parodied Monroe's on-screen persona.

 When North's agent suggested she decline the film, Fox put her on suspension for two months.
 When her suspension was lifted one month later, North agreed to appear in The Way to the Gold, but only on the assurance that Elvis Presley would be her co-star.
-When Presley withdrew due to salary disagreements, he was replaced with Jeffrey Hunter, with whom North often quarreled.
+When Presley withdrew due to salary disagreements, he was replaced by Jeffrey Hunter, with whom North often quarreled.
 In the film, North attempted to progress from her blonde bombshell image, playing a sarcastic waitress, and while the film drew mixed reviews, it was a box-office success.

 She next starred in No Down Payment (1957), a melodrama about the lives of multiple families living in a California subdivision.
 Tony Randall played her alcoholic husband in the film.
 Although critically acclaimed, it was not a box-office success.
 The following year, she appeared in her final two films for Fox.
 In Love and War (1958) was a war drama film pairing her again with Jeffrey Hunter, and also with Robert Wagner, Dana Wynter, and Hope Lange.
 It was not a critical or financial success.
 Although the musical film genre had declined in profitability, she next co-starred in Mardi Gras (1958) with Pat Boone and Tommy Sands.
 It was her final film under her contract.